Course Outline

 3. Who is a person with a disability?;

-8. Accessibility is not only for people with disabilities;
+8. Accessibility is not just for people with disabilities;

-10. What problems most commonly occur in ensuring accessibility?
+10. What problems most commonly arise in ensuring accessibility?

-11. A person with a disability and service at an office: how to serve people with disabilities.
+11. Person with a disability and service at the office: how to serve people with disabilities.

 1. What is digital accessibility?